 2. Put The Squeeze On Your Boys

 If you’re reading articles like this, then chances are you’ve heard of the “squeeze technique” before.
 Basically, it refers to squeezing the penis in the area between the shaft and the glans just before ejaculation.
 The idea is to put a hold on the ejaculatory response and get your focus back in the game.
 According to Queen, “the squeeze” is intended to interrupt the ejaculatory process.
-It’s an old school maneuver originally outlined by Masters and Johnson to treat premature ejaculation.
-And yea, it works.
+It’s an old school maneuver originally outlined by acclaimed sex researchers Masters and Johnson to treat premature ejaculation.
+And yeah, it works.

 3. Toy Around

 Wherever sex goes, toys will (maybe) follow.
 If you’re looking for an external aid to help you last longer in bed, try thinking about a cock ring.
 It won’t work for all guys, but Queen says they can help extend erections by restricting the blood flow out the penis.
 You can also wear them around your, er, balls.
 According to Andy Duran, educational outreach and affiliate manager at Good Vibrations, most men have a “tell” for when they are getting close to ejaculation.
 “The testes will begin to rise up closer to the body just before reaching orgasm.
 By gently pulling them back down, or wearing a cock ring that does the same, you can sometimes delay the orgasm from happening for a bit longer,” he says.

 4. Slow Your Role